trannphuocloc/trannphuocloc.github.io/_pages/aboutme.md

   - /about.html
 ---

 Hi there!
-My name's Tran Phuoc Loc, a fourth-year student at Ho Chi Minh City Open University, pursuing a degree in International Economics.
+Glad to see you here, and I appreciate your taking the time to check out my website.

-I built this page for the purpose of uploading my personal projects in Data Analytics currently and more projects in Data Science in the future.
+My name’s Tran Phuoc Loc, a final-year student at Ho Chi Minh City Open University pursuing a degree in International Economics.

-I'm aiming to write blogs in tech, business, cryptocurrencies, international economic news, and more lately.
+I built this page for the purpose of uploading my personal projects in Data Analytics currently and more Data Science projects in the future.
+I aim to write blogs in tech, business, cryptocurrencies, global economic news, etc., and put them here in the near future.

-Feel free to take a look at the projects I've done, and if you have any feedback or inquiries about the projects, don't hesitate to contact me for more information.
+Feel free to take a look at the projects I’ve done, and if you have any feedback or inquiries about the projects, don’t hesitate to contact me.